floydeconomy/floydsdk/README.md

 ![FloydSDK Logo](/floyd.png)

-# FloydSDK - Interoperabilty Typescript API
+# FloydSDK - Standarised Blockchain Typescript API

 This is the FloydSDK [Typescript API] which serves as a multi-blockchain software development kit that allows developers to utilise multiple blockchain through a single interface.
 The issue is that when developing decentralised applications, developers tend to be coupled down to a single blockchain, for example, Ethereum (through web3).
 This SDK allows developers to leverage different blockchain and being able to change the blockchain layer through a single line.